 Antimicrobials and Resistance

-Although infection prevention traditionally has approached the problem of resistance primarily from the aspect of preventing transmission, more needs to be done to control how antimicrobials are commonly used.
-Antimicrobial use is the main selective pressure responsible for the increasing drug resistance seen in hospitals.
-Patients come to possess a resistant pathogen by either having their bacteria acquire a gene that codes for resistance or by transmitting bacteria that already have the resistance gene in place.
-The former takes days to weeks to develop, whereas the latter merely requires a handshake.
-To have an impact on antimicrobial use so as to reduce resistance, infection preventionists need a working knowledge of available antimicrobials, principles for their appropriate use, the mechanisms by which these drugs inhibit microbial growth, and the mechanisms by which microorganisms develop resistance.
-In addition, infection preventionists need to understand promising new strategies to improve antimicrobial use and how members of the infection prevention community can become more involved.
+Although infection prevention traditionally has approached the problem of resistance primarily from the aspect of preventing transmission from an infected patient to a noninfected patient, more needs to be done to improve how antimicrobials are commonly used.
+Antimicrobial use is the main selective pressure responsible for the increasing resistance seen in hospitals.
+Patients come to possess a resistant pathogen either by transmitting bacteria that already have the resistance gene in place or by having their bacteria acquire a gene that codes for resistance.
+The former is more common because it merely requires a handshake while the latter takes days to weeks to develop.
+To have an impact on antimicrobial use so as to reduce resistance, infection preventionists (IPs) need a working knowledge of available antimicrobials, principles for their appropriate use, the mechanisms by which these drugs inhibit microbial growth, and the mechanisms by which microorganisms develop resistance.
+In addition, IPs need to understand promising new strategies to improve antimicrobial use and how members of the infection prevention community can become more involved.